Life's Highway (Jeannie Seely album): Release and critical reception

-Life's Highway was first released on December 9, 2003, via OMS Records in a compact disc format.
-The album was also released digitally to retailers where it was issued under EMI Blackwood.
+Life's Highway was first released on November 18, 2003, by OMS Records in a compact disc format.
+The album was later released to digital retailers.

 Following its release, the album received critical acclaim from many industry writers.
 Bob Mitchell of the Louisville Music News gave the album a positive response in his 2004 review.
 He believed the album to resemble country rather than bluegrass music.
 "Overall, this recording lacks the earthy intensity and drive that characterizes authentic traditional Bluegrass.
 But, make no mistake, Life's Highway is enjoyable and features some of country and bluegrass's finest musicians," Mitchell commented.
 The album also received a positive response from John Lupton of Country Standard Time in 2003.
 Lupton called the record "chuck top full of bluegrass talent."

 Track listing

 Personnel

 All credits are adapted from the liner notes of Life's Highway and from Allmusic.